semanser/dotfiles/README.md

 # What's it?
-My personal environment for Web development specifically focused on JavaScript and React programming.
+My personal environment for Web development specifically focused on JavaScript/React and Rust programming.

 # What's inside?